-Individuals and organizations submit an issue through our online complaint form.
+Individuals and organizations submit an issue through our online contact form.
 NMR then evaluates the request for assistance on two levels A) Is it within our expertise, and B) does the client qualify for free services.

 You can view the Cost of Reduced Fee Services below.